AICC/CMI-5_Spec_Current/cmi5_runtime.md

 </tr><tr><th align="left">AU Obligations</th><td>The AU must record a statement containing the "Passed" verb when the learner has attempted and passed the AU.
 The AU must not issue multiple statements with "Passed" for the same AU within a given AU session or course registration for a given learner.
 If the "Passed" statement contains a (scaled) score, the (scaled) score must be equal to or greater than the "MasteryScore" indicated in the course structure.
 (See course structure section 7.1.4)
 <BR>
 <BR>
 The LMS must record "MasteryScore" data in the state API (if present in the course structure) for the AU prior to initial AU launch.
-(See section 10) The LMS must use either "Passed" or "Completed" statements (or both) based on the MoveOn criteria for the AU as defined in Course Structure.
+(See section 10) The LMS must use either "Passed" or "Completed" statements (or both) based on the moveOn criteria for the AU as defined in Course Structure.
 (See Course Structure Section 7.1.4 MoveOn).</td></tr>
 </tr><tr><th align="left">Usage</th><td>The AU must record a statement containing the "Passed" verb when the learner has attempted and successfully passed the judged activity.
 The AU must not issue multiple statements with "Passed" for the same AU within a given AU session or course registration for a given learner.
 If the "Passed" statement contains a score, the score must equal to or greater than the "MasteryScore" indicated in the course structure.
 (See Course Structure Section 7.1.4 MasteryScore)</td></tr>
 </table>